mtozzo/achievers-api-tutorial/tutorial/step8.md

 ```

-Now if we go back to our Main component we can reference all three of these things they'll  be available:
+Now if you go back to the `Main` component you can reference all three of these:

 ```diff
   handleSubmit = (event) => {